Frog Eye Salad

 5 from 5 votes

-Frog Eye Salad is a creamy, sweet side dish made with couscous, fruit, marshmallows, and homemade pineapple curd.
-Perfect for potlucks!
+Frog Eye Salad is a sweet and creamy fruit salad made with couscous, fruit, marshmallows, and homemade pineapple curd.

 Ingredients in Frog Eye Salad